-The Southeast RSC also agrees on three "strategic opportunities" for reducing fire threat and impact.
+The Southeast RSC also agreed on three "strategic opportunities" for reducing fire threat and impact.
 Similar to the "main recommendations" from the Northeast RSC, these concepts are critical to achieving success across the three national goals.
-They add detail and context to the cross-cutting actions listed above as well as individual objectives under each goal.
+They add detail and context to the cross-cutting actions listed above.

 - Expand outreach and education to landowners and residents, particularly those new to the region and/or with a non-traditional ownership background.
-The outreach and education should stress prevention, increase awareness and acceptance of wildland fire management activities across the landscape, explain smoke dynamics between wildland fire and prescribed fire, and encourage WUI residents to take personal responsibility for making their home and communities more fire adapted.
+The outreach and education should stress prevention, increase awareness and acceptance of wildland fire management activities across the landscape, explain smoke dynamics between wildfire and prescribed fire, and encourage WUI residents to take personal responsibility for making their home and communities more fire adapted.
 (SE and West) - Enhance collaboration, training, and capacity-building across agencies to increase firefighter safety, wildfire response, and management effectiveness. - Continue proactive fuels mitigation through all management techniques including prescribed burning to allow for maintenance of ecosystem function and to reduce fire hazard.